jezzsantos/queryany/README.md

 For example, define a query in code like this:

 ```
-Query.From<OrderEntity>()
+var query = Query.From<OrderEntity>()
     .Join<CustomerEntity, OrderEntity>(c => c.Id, o => o.CustomerId)
     .Where<OrderEntity>(o => o.Id, Operator.EQ, "25")
     .Select(c => c.Id).Select(c => c.Name)
 ```

 Can fetch this data from a SQL database, or from a Non-SQL database, or from JSON files just as easily.

-Why should your domain logic need to care where the data comes from?
+Why should your domain logic need to care where the data/state comes from?

-> Note: that this example query uses joins to two different entities together to create a final result-set, but that does not require the database to implement joins natively at all, just like No-SQL databases do not.
+> Note: that this query uses joins to two different entities to create a final result-set, but that does not require the database to implement joins natively at all, just like No-SQL databases do not.

 > Note: This is NOT a new version of LINQ or intended to be like LINQ at all.
-Its simply a language for defining queries that can work across any datastore.
+Its simply a fluent language for defining queries that can work across any datastore.

 ## Documentation